Review of GoTalk mobile phone plans

 GoTalk $30 plan compared

 While it’s great to get unlimited calls and texts with 2GB of data, the fact is that GoTalk loses out here in the data ranks.
-TPG, Lebara and Yomojo all offer more data for a comparable price, as well as a vast array of bonuses to entice you.
+There are many other providers that for $30 manage to offer 5GB or even more.
+This is especially true if you look to the postpaid world, where providers can offer incredible amounts of value if you’re willing to sign up for 12 months.
 However, where GoTalk may win out is their cheap international rates for calls – it’s best to consult the Critical Information Summaries of each of these providers.

 GoTalk $40 plan compared

 Jumping up $10 will see GoTalk doubling up the data inclusions to 4GB, which is an enticing prospect if you’re the type of person who’s always on the go and needing to stay connected.
 Unfortunately GoTalk falls behind here again, as they are trumped in the data inclusions by quite a margin.
-Here they compete primarily with Boost Mobile, Coles Mobile and TPG who all offer more data for around the same cost.
-The latter of which has the biggest data inclusion for a prepaid plan under $40.
+Again, GoTalk falls a fair bit behind the market leaders; these days you can expect around 15GB for 40 big ones, and even more if you dig a little deeper.

 Are GoTalk prepaid mobile plans good value?